Unified Communications

 Creating collaboration: How globally dispersed teams stay connected

-Global enterprises like Chevron and IBM face challenges with dispersed teams, time zones, and regional regulations.
-Explore insights, solutions, and the need for interoperability.
+Global enterprises like Chevron and IBM encounter challenges with dispersed teams, time zones, and regional regulations.
+Discover insights and solutions.

 Examples of companies with the biggest global teams, including Johnson & Johnson, Walmart, and IBM